simplesurance/cfdns/README.md

 ## About

 Non-Official GO CloudFlare DNS API client for go.
-It was created because the official API is not stable and breaks both expectations multiple times a year.
-Some times the change is easily detected, because causes compilation errors, in other cases the change is not detected, like changes in the returned error.
-It is designed to support only the DNS service.
+It was created because the official API is not stable and breaks its consumers multiple times a year.
+Some of the breaks are immediately apparent because the compiler itself can find the problem, sometimes the expectation can't be detected automatically, while when the returned error is changed, leading to unexpected behavior in code that might be mission-critical.

+This library was designed to support only the DNS service.

 ## Project Status